 In Tiruvannamalai, this festival is a ten day affair.
 On the morning of the festival, the Bharani Deepam is lit early in the morning.
-A huge lamp is lit on top of the Annamalai hill (the pic on homepage) on the second day of the festival, witht the flame taken from the Bharani Deepam.
-The glow of this mountain-top lamp can be seen for many kilometers around.
+A huge lamp is lit on top of the Annamalai hill (the pic on homepage) in the evening of Sarvalaya Deepam on the second day of the festival, with the flame taken from the Bharani Deepam.
+The glow of this mountain-top lamp can be seen for many miles around.
 The lamp itself is gigantic – five and half feet high and five feet in diameter with a wick made of nearly 30 m of cotton cloth drenched in hundreds of litres of ghee.

 In Tamil Nadu, the temples wear a celestical look, lit with hundreds of lamps.
 There is also the custom of lighting a bonfire called the chokkapanai on the eve of this festival with dried palm leaves in the temples and homes, symbolising the destroying of evil.
 One of the legends pertaining to the festival says that this was the day when Kartikeya, the younger brother of Ganesh was born out of the sparks from Lord Shiva’s eyes.
 And he being the Tamil God, it is a big festival in the state.

 No matter what the legend, the fact remains that it is another festival of lights and lights are close to my heart as they hold deep spiritual significance at one level and dispel darkness in the practical sense.
 And who doesn’t like rows of oil-wick lamps adorning the house, glowing like so many stars?
 The festival starts tomorrow.